Vegetable Stock from Scraps

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Use whatever spices you like, but remember, so it can be used in many different recipes, don’t get too crazy.
+Use whatever spices you like, but remember, so it can be used in many different recipes, so don’t get too crazy.

-Bring to a boil, then turn the heat down to medium-low, cover, and let simmer for 30-40 minutes.
+• STEP #2: Turn heat down to medium-low, cover, and let simmer for 30-40 minutes.

-Allow to cool, then strain out veggie scraps in a colander and large bowl.
+• STEP #3: Allow to cool, then strain out veggie scraps in a colander and large bowl.

 Salt is a big thing when comparing the taste of homemade broth to store-bought.
 The prepackaged versions are loaded with salt and have about 600 mg of sodium per one-cup serving, which is nearly 1/2 of the recommended daily allowance.